respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 To optimize liveness in the case of an ephemeral permissioned chain (Section 2.9), operations may interact with the user permissions to propose blocks as seen by the consensus protocol.
 For instance, in the case of a temporary chain for an atomic swap, it is desirable to restrict the ability to propose blocks to those owners who have already locked their assets.
 Another example is a temporary microchain dedicated to a game of chess between two users.
 Here, the application can determine which player needs to move and update the microchain consensus layer to accept the next block only from the chosen user.
 A more realistic chess application may also include a referee as an owner of the temporary chain to enforce progress.

+## 5 Decentralization

+Linera encourages validators to use cloud infrastructure to unlock elastic scaling and benefit from standard production environments.
+To maximize decentralization, Linera relies on two key features: delegated proof of stake (DPoS) and audits by the community.

+### 5.1 Delegated proof of stake

+To ensure the long-term security of the system, Linera relies on delegated proof of stake (DPoS): the voting rights of validators are functions of their stakes in the system, together with the stakes that are delegated to them by end users.
+For DPoS to function correctly, users must be able to change their delegation preferences, and validators must have an automated procedure to join and leave the system.
+Both operations require a public chain where any user can submit transactions.
+Reconfiguring validators also requires a carefullydesigned migration protocol for every chain.
+Both mechanisms were sketched in Section 2.9.

+Token delegation and economics will be made more precise in a separate document.
+To address long-range attacks—where old committees become corrupt [17]—, Linera allows microchains to refuse cross-chain messages (*e.g.* payments) from committees that are not trusted anymore (see Section 2.9).

+### 5.2 Auditability

+Auditing a blockchain traditionally requires running a *full node* that locally holds a copy of the entire transaction history.
+However, in the case of a high-throughput system, this may require significant amounts of disk space and CPU resources.
+When regular users—those using commodity hardware—need days or weeks to fully audit a decentralized system, the community may not be able to credibly deter a coalition of rogue validators from altering the protocol.
+Light clients [14] reduce resource usage but only check the block headers and do not provide the same level of verification.

+In contrast, the microchain approach makes it possible for the community to continuously audit Linera validators.
+In Linera, an auditor is similar to a client (Section 2.8) in that it only needs to track a small subset of microchains.
+Because scalability in Linera relies on having many chains rather than larger blocks, it is always feasible to replay the execution of a single chain in real-time on commodity hardware.

+For the Linera community to continuously verify all the chains, a distributed protocol can be put in place on top of a shared distributed storage such as IPFS [5] as follows.
+Executing the blocks in a chain allows to verify the execution state and the outgoing messages.
+Blocks should typically be marked as audited and the outgoing messages indexed in the distributed storage.
+To complete the verification of a chain, the client must also verify that each incoming message was indeed produced by its sender chain.
+This can be done by looking up incoming messages in the shared storage to see if they have been verified already, and otherwise, schedule their verification.